Skip to content

 Atawhai works to improve rangatahi's mental, spiritual and cultural wellness, build a greater sense of purpose and self-worth and learn self-efficacy and leadership capabilities.
 It also aims to empower participants to live more fulfilling lives by leading and teaching their peers.

-Program participants will gain:
+Program participants gain:

 • an increased sense of belonging and willingness to participate in communities as leaders and teachers.